fishnal/Public-Spotify-Queue/src/web/README.md

 ## Files

-+ `server.js` is backend server code, used to retrieve an access token and handle any Spotify API calls
++ `server.js` is backend server code, hosts the website, controls authorization and access token retrieval process
-+ `client.js` is frontend server code, used to redirect to authorization and handle client side interactions
 + `*.html` is frontend HTML code, likely to change